pytorch/audio/test/torchaudio_unittest/README.md

 ## How to run test

 You can use `pytest` to run `torchaudio`'s test suites.
 See https://docs.pytest.org/ for the detail of how to use `pytest` command.
+The `parametrized` package is also needed; it can be installed via `pip` or with ` conda install -c conda-forge parameterized`.

 ```
 # List up all the tests